samjones00/docs/docs/_documentation/netcore-windows-desktop.md

 Whilst `app` is useful for running any Windows .NET Core Desktop App, it provides the greatest value for running .NET Core [Sharp Apps](https://sharpscript.net/docs/sharp-apps) - a revolutionary new simplified development model for developing .NET Core Apps which eliminates much of the friction .NET developers have historically had to face.
-[Sharp Apps](https://sharpscript.net/docs/sharp-apps) require no builds/compilation, wait times, complicated build tooling, configuration, incompatible dependencies, dev tools or IDE's.
+[Sharp Apps](https://sharpscript.net/docs/sharp-apps) are built with [#Script](https://sharpscript.net) and require no builds/compilation, wait times, complicated build tooling, configuration, incompatible dependencies, dev tools or IDE's.

 The simplicity of being able to use the same executable for running all [Sharp Apps](https://sharpscript.net/docs/sharp-apps) allows us more flexibility to provide even greater value-added functionality than what's otherwise possible.
 By contrast Sharp Apps can be developed with any